• Hello Guest, welcome to the initial stages of our new platform!

 1. Remove black IPD lowering springs, install Lesjofors stock front and IPD HD rear coils.
 Replace all front wear items including BJs, tie rod ends, top strut mount bearings.
 Came with Bils HD; front struts found DOA.
 Front end alignment once suspension work completed.
 Remove IPD 25mm sways and sell to offset total cost; install stock 22/19mm sways.

 2. Local Dent Dr. to remove dents as possible at reasonable cost.
 New windshield because 1990 and cracked.
-Replace headlights with 90 style glass units, but not E-codes (1990 one year only design).
+Replace headlights with 90 style plastic non-fog units, but not E-codes.
 Buff existing gold paint, and don't spend another dime on it!
 Remove roof rack and plug the holes with that IPD kit or equal.
 Paint front & rear bumpers with correct color to remedy faded look.

 3a.
 Regina new control items including ignition coil, powerstage, charge air temp and MAP sensors (no MAF in Regina system).
 Belts & top hose, new T-stat & coolant temp sensor for ECU.
 Convert to 95 style accessory mount to remove ridiculous elastomeric bushings.
 Confirm if waterpump is aged and needs replaced.
 Compression check to confirm HG and valve conditions.
 Inspect for oil leaks (seller claims none exist).
 Inspect AC system for deficiencies and remedy (reportedly blows fuses when AC engaged).
 CPS is already new (one of the items to remedy the non-running condition).
 Rebuild onhand Denso 100a alternator & install if needed.